wheresalice/visited_countries/README.md

 Put a csv file of the countries visited in the root of this project called "TCC Countries - The Big List.csv".
 This file has no headers, and the columns "country", "visited", "region".
 Where visited is one of 0, 0.5, 1.

-Run csv2yaml.rb to generate the data files for Jekyll to use
+Run generate.rb to generate the data files for Jekyll to use

 Run jekyll serve